yji26/ST558-Project2/README.md

 Comparing the pair of linear regression and Random Forest models for each of the seven days of the week, I find that on the testing set predictions, the root mean-square prediction errors between the two models are fairly close.
+Sunday articles generated the most accurate predictions, while Monday articles generated the least accurate.
+But overall the inter-day differences are not large.

 For each day’s data set, my Random Forest model does slightly better than the linear regression model, however this comes at the cost of interpretability.
 Linear regressions have coefficients and confidence intervals that provide a reasonable range for weighing each predictor variable.
 Random Forest allows for relative feature importance between predictor variables, but due to being an ensemble method, Random Forest’s feature importance does not tell you in a straightforward way a feature’s relationship to the target variable or about the effects of feature interactions on the outcome.

 So in this case, choosing one model over the other as a predictor comes down to the needs of the model consumer.
 If prediction accuracy is